Skip to main content

 Parachains

-For information on how to participate in the crowdloan and parachain auction testing on Rococo, please see the Rococo Content on the parachain development guide.
+For information on how to test coretime functionalities on Paseo, please see the Paseo Content on the parachain development guide.

 Definition of a Parachain